ADHD in Adults: Your Guide to Symptoms, Diagnosis and Treatment

 Other non-stimulant medications are used “off-label” to address ADHD symptoms.
-These include clonidine for ADHD, Wellbutrin for ADHD, and some other antidepressants, blood pressure medications, or wakefulness-promoting medications.
+These include clonidine for ADHD, Wellbutrin for ADHD, blood pressure medications, or wakefulness-promoting medications.
 Physicians turn to these medications when other ADHD treatment is not effective because they have similar mechanisms of action in the body as some ADHD medications.

 Learn more about ADHD medication options here.

 Most adults experience symptom reduction with ADHD medication, but many continue to struggle with work, day-to-day responsibilities, or low self-esteem due to a lifetime with attention deficit disorder.
 ADHD medication can regulate the brain neurologically.
 Psychotherapy or professional guidance can organize and motivate adults with ADHD to address specific challenges through conditioning.
 Common therapies for ADHD include:

 - Cognitive behavioral therapy (CBT)